sanity-io/sanity-plugin-seo-pane/README.md

 For example, your GROQ query might look like `*[slug.current == $slug][0]` which will only return one document, and not necessarily the draft.

-To solve this with the server side query, I'll make sure we query for **all documents** that match the slug (as in, draft _and_ published) then use this function to just filter down to the one I want:
+To solve this with the server-side query, I'll make sure we query for **all documents** that match the slug (as in, draft _and_ published) then use this function to just filter down to the one I want:

 ```js
 filterDataToSingleItem(data, preview) {